bartonlp/simple-site-class/docs/files.md

 All of the *$h* properties are created by _SiteClass_.

 These 'xxxFile' files return their contents.
+You can ignore using *$h* values and just have standard html in the files.

 You will see, if you delve into the SiteClass code, that many things can be passed to the getPageTopBottom method,
 and the various sub-methods, but the standard things are: